 Education & Training

 I began my training at Boston University, where I obtained my B.S. in Psychology in 1999, with a minor in Rehabilitation Counseling.
 I spent the next two years obtaining experiences in the outpatient mental health clinic at McLean Hospital in Belmont, MA, and providing Therapeutic Staff Support services through Behavioral Health Rehabilitation Service (BHRS) agencies in Mifflin, Juniata, and Centre counties in Pennsylvania.
 I then began my graduate training, earning my Master’s in education and then my doctoral degree in School Psychology from The Pennsylvania State University in 2008.
 I have had my Pennsylvania certification in School Psychology since 2005.
 In 2005, I assisted in providing school psychological services for Juniata Valley School District.
 I have been employed in the State College Area School District since the 2005-2006 school year.
 I went on to obtain my National Certification in School Psychology (NCSP) in 2014, and also became licensed as a psychologist in Pennsylvania in 2015.
-In an effort to contribute to the education of school psychology students in training, I also provide supervision to school psychology graduate students during their practicum placements or doctoral internship year, and provide occasional supervision of graduate student clinicians in the Penn State CEDAR School Psychology Clinic.
+In an effort to contribute to the education of school psychology students in training, I also provide supervision to school psychology graduate students during their practicum placements or doctoral internship year, and supervision towards licensure for other psychologists.
 I have been trained in the administration of the Autism Diagnostic Observation Schedule - Second Edition (ADOS-2), and am also trained in Safety Care.

 My Role in the State College Area School District